Join Our Mailing List Sign Up

 “If you’re only getting a loan for $500 when your espresso machine is a car, it doesn’t put you over that hump,” Bridgette continued, “To get it really going and get over that hump, somebody needs to give you a chance, and that’s what I think [Business Impact NW does]…It’s really hard for people to get started, so I just want to thank you guys for taking a chance.”

 Many small and start-up businesses have had the same experience.
-Only 4 percent of Black American businesses survive the start-up stage, and even by surviving the start-up stage, Black-owned businesses still disproportionately struggle with debt and raising capital.
-We asked Taj Benford for advice, “My advice will always be to connect with trusted advisors, ask questions, use your community that is here specifically to assist Black business owners – especially today.” he continued, “To push past the ceiling when you’re automatically told no, you need a [strong] business plan, let these institutions know that you may not have the money now, but if you do XYZ, you can handle this – pandemic or not.”
+We asked Taj Benford for advice, “My advice will always be to connect with trusted advisors, ask questions, use your community that is here specifically to assist small business owners – especially today.” he continued, “To push past the ceiling when you’re automatically told no, you need a [strong] business plan, let these institutions know that you may not have the money now, but if you do XYZ, you can handle this – pandemic or not.”

 Simone Pin at Impact Pitch